webis-de/msmarco-llm-distillation/README.md

 # MS MARCO LLM Distillation

-This repository contains the code and data for the paper [`A Systematic Investigation of Distilling Large Language Models into Cross-Encoders for Passage Re-ranking`](https://arxiv.org/abs/2405.07920).
+This repository contains the code and data for the paper [`Rank-DistiLLM: Closing the Effectiveness Gap Between Cross-Encoders and LLMs for Passage Re-ranking`](https://webis.de/publications.html#schlatt_2025c) accepted at ECIR'25.

 ## Usage